 Sport.
 Health.
 Nutrition.
 Gym.
 For style

 Do young people have strokes?
-Acute disorders of cerebral circulation at a young age and in children.
+Acute cerebrovascular accidents at a young age and in children.
 Getting rid of the most dangerous disease, effective treatment

-The increase in the number of stroke patients is directly related to the increase in the incidence among young people.
-In the world, this pathology affects up to 6 million people annually, more than 1/4 of all cases end in death.
-Stroke in young age ceased to be rare.
-The disease is one of the main causes of death and disability.
+The increase in the number of stroke patients is directly related to the increase in morbidity among young people.
+In the world, this pathology annually affects up to 6 million people, more than 1/4 of all cases end in death.
+Stroke in at a young age ceased to be a rarity.
+The disease is one of the main causes of mortality and disability.

 What is a stroke

 Acute circulatory failure in the brain is referred to as a stroke.
-It is of two types:
+It comes in two types:

-• Ischemic - due to obstruction of the bloodstream.
+• Ischemic – caused by obstruction of the bloodstream.

-• Hemorrhagic - is a consequence of rupture of the vessel, followed by hemorrhage.
+• Hemorrhagic - is a consequence of rupture of a vessel with subsequent hemorrhage.

 Both conditions have similar symptoms, but their treatment is completely different.
-That is why differential diagnosis is so important.
+This is why differential diagnosis is so important.

 Ischemic